technologiestiftung/lab-site/source/projects/lorawan/en/index.md

 ## Fields of application in practice

-Anyone who now wonders why we still pay at all for mobile network & internet when there seems to be a free network, will unfortunately be disappointed.
-Because the **data transmission rate of the LoRaWan ranges from 292 bit/s to a maximum of 50 kBit/s** and is therefore primarily suitable for the use of various IoT applications and sensors.
-In addition, LoRa has a high capacity: up to **one million nodes per application** are conceivable.
+Anyone who now wonders why we still pay at all for mobile network & internet when there seems to be a free network, will unfortunately be disappointed: the **data transfer rate of the LoRaWan only ranges from 292 bit/s to a maximum of 51 kBit/s**.
+Using the LMIC library, which was included in our code example below to transfer the data, 13 bytes of the maximum 51 bytes are reserved again for so-called overhead data, respectively metadata.
+The data packets are therefore much smaller compared to Ethernet (easily up to 1,500 MBit/s) or the Internet (100 MBit/s usual for home use), which is why the LoRaWan is primarily suitable for the use of various **IoT applications and sensors**.

-{% include macro-image-section-markdown-small.html src="../images/lorawan-use-cases.jpg" caption="LoRaWan Use Cases"%}
+{% include macro-image-section-markdown-small.html src="../images/lorawan-use-cases.jpg" caption="LoRaWan Use Cases (© The Things Network)"%}

 <!-- <img src="../images/lorawan-use-cases.jpg" style="margin-left:6%; margin-right:4%; float:right; width:70%" alt="LoRaWan Use Cases"> -->

 We are talking here about devices that send small a data packets (keyword: narrow band) in regular intervals - usually at intervals of a few minutes, **not in real time** - over long distances with low energy consumption.
 No data-intensive packets, such as photos or videos, may be transmitted at too short intervals, since the Federal Network Agency regulates how much **Airtime** the LoRaWan may occupy on the 868 MHz frequency: **Maximum 1%**.
-Nevertheless, the fields of application for LoRaWan are versatile.
+Nevertheless, the fields of application for LoRaWan are versatile, as the network has a very high capacity: up to **one million nodes per application** are conceivable.

 ## Explore LoRaWan together with the CityLAB